seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Could targeted automation or a custom tool provide a significant competitive edge for Zipline Logistics?

     I'd welcome the chance to discuss potential high-impact areas in a brief strategy call.
-Book easily here: [Link to your Calendly or scheduling tool, or use: mailto:sean@sdin.dev?subject=Strategy%20Call%20Request%20-%20Zipline%20Logistics]
+Simply reply to this email or text me at 530-638-3238 to set up a time.

     Best regards,